The 6-strand braid group is CAT(0): Introduction

 \begin{thmA} For every $n \leq 6$ the diagonal link in the orthoscheme complex of non-crossing partitions $NCP_n$ is CAT(1). \end{thmA}

 As a consequence we obtain \begin{corD} For every $n \leq 6$, the $n$-strand braid group is CAT(0). \end{corD}

 We are thus giving a new proof of the theorem in case $n=4$ or $5$, and provide more evidence (with the newly covered case $n=6$) towards~\cite[Conjecture 8.4]{brady_mccammond}.
-Note that our proof at no point relies on computer-assisted calculations.
+Note that our proof at no point relies on computer-assisted calculations; it is geometric in flavour.

 Brady and McCammond conjectured further that the orthoscheme complex of any bounded graded modular lattice is CAT(0) \cite[Conjecture~6.10]{brady_mccammond}.
 We are able to give a partial result towards the solution of this problem.